-Mr. Franz’s career in cars began in the early 1980s as a Toyota production manager who trained in Japan for his occupation.
+Mr. Franz’s car career began in the early 1980s as a Toyota production manager who trained in Japan for his occupation.
 He began at the NUMMI plant in Fremont, California.
 He went to Japan for a while to work with Motomachi, and then he returned to America to help lead the opening of Toyota’s Kentucky paint facility.
 The launch of this $250 million facility was so successful as to be revolutionary.
-He found his time Kentucky very productive, even managing to find a spare moment to get his private pilot’s license at the Bluegrass International Airport of Lexington Kentucky.
-After these triumphs, Mr. Franz chose to pursue opportunities elsewhere in the automotive industry.
-In 1993 he left for a four-year assignment at Ford Australia, bringing his knowledge of Lean practices and procedures to a whole new continent as head of their Stamping, Assembly, Casting, and Powertrain facilities.
+He found his time in Kentucky very productive, even finding a spare moment to get his private pilot’s license at the Bluegrass International Airport of Lexington, Kentucky.
+After these triumphs, Mr. Franz pursued opportunities elsewhere in the automotive industry.
+In 1993, he left for a four-year assignment at Ford Australia, bringing his knowledge of Lean practices and procedures to a new continent as head of their Stamping, Assembly, Casting, and Powertrain facilities.

-In 2017 Mr. Franz joined the board of the Broad College of Business in Michigan State University.
-He has now risen to the position of Managing Director of their Demmer Center for Business Transformation.
+In 2017, Mr. Franz joined the Broad College of Business board at Michigan State University.
+He has now risen to Managing Director of the Demmer Center for Business Transformation.
 Mr. Franz’s educational history has been quite comprehensive.
 He got a Bachelor of Science degree in Manufacturing Systems Engineering from the General Motors Institute of Michigan and a Master of Science degree in Engineering Management from the University of Michigan.
-As mentioned before, he is also a private pilot of no small experience and ability.
-He remains a member of both the Aircraft Owner’s and Pilot’s Association and the Experimental Aviation Association.
+As mentioned, he is also a private pilot with no experience or ability.
+He remains a member of the Aircraft Owner’s and Pilot’s Association and the Experimental Aviation Association.